 5 Basic Internet Safety Tips

-Please note that this list is just a small fraction of the advice and information available online.
-It is intended to be a launch-pad for your own investigations into the subject of internet safety.
+Please note that the information for 5 tips for internet safety below is just a tiny introduction of the advice and information available online.
+It is intended to be a launch-pad for your own investigations into the important and large subject area of internet safety which includes cyber bullying, protecting yourself from spam, keeping safe online and a host of other items.

-If you know of a website, Christian or not, which should be on the above list, please let us know by contacting us here, and we’ll be glad to check it out and add it to the list.
+If you know of a website, Christian or not, which should be on our website to help others understand more about internet safety, please let us know by adding a link, and we’ll be glad to check it out and add it to the list.

 1. Be wise – people are not always who they say they are.